mimblewimble/grin/doc/build.md

 Before running your mining server, a wallet server needs to be set up and listening so that the mining server knows where to send mining rewards.
 Do this from the first node directory with the following command:

-    node1$ RUST_LOG=grin=info grin wallet -p "password" receive
+    node1$ grin wallet -p "password" receive

-(Note you can substitute 'RUST_LOG=grin=debug' if you'd like to see more detailed debug output.)
 This will create a wallet server listening on the default port 13415 with the password "password".
 Next, in another terminal window in the 'node1' directory, run a full mining node with the following command:

-    node1$ RUST_LOG=grin=info grin server -m run
+    node1$ grin server -m run

 This creates a new .grin database directory in the current directory, and begins mining new blocks (with no transactions, for now).
 Note this starts two services listening on two default ports, port 13414 for the peer-to-peer (P2P) service which keeps all nodes synchronised, and 13415 for the Rest API service used to verify transactions and post new transactions to the pool (for example).
 These ports can be configured via command line switches, or via a grin.toml file in the working directory.